-2. Jane Austen continued to imagine how the lives of her characters evolved long after she finished a novel.
 In A Memoir of Jane Austen, her nephew James Edward Austen-Leigh wrote, “She would, if asked, tell us many little particulars about the subsequent career of some of her people.”
 For example, Anne Steele, Lucy’s silly and vulgar sister in Sense and Sensibility, did not catch Dr. Davies after all.
 And, after the close of Pride and Prejudice, Kitty Bennet eventually married a clergyman near Pemberley, while Mary ended up with a clerk who worked for her Uncle Philips.
 Some of the most interesting revelations, however, related to Emma.
-Mr. Woodhouse not only survived Emma’s marriage to Mr. Knightly, but also kept his daughter and son-in-law living at Hartfield for two years.
+Mr. Woodhouse not only survived Emma’s marriage to Mr. Knightley but also kept his daughter and son-in-law living at Hartfield for two years.
 Deirdre Le Faye has also noted in Jane Austen: A Family Record that "According to a less well-known tradition, the delicate Jane Fairfax lived only another nine or ten years after her marriage to Frank Churchill."

-3. The surnames of a number of Austen’s characters can be found within the prominent and wealthy Wentworth family of Yorkshire -- which also happens to intersect with Jane Austen’s own family tree.
-Her mother, Cassandra Austen, née Leigh, was the great grandniece of the first Duke of Chandos (1673-1744) and Cassandra Willoughby.
+Her mother, Cassandra Austen, née Leigh, was the great-grandniece of the first Duke of Chandos (1673-1744) and Cassandra Willoughby.
 Her mother was also connected to Thomas, Second Baron Leigh of Stoneleigh (1652-1710), who was married twice: first to Eleanor Watson and then to Anne Wentworth, daughter of the first Earl of Strafford.

-As the late Professor Donald Greene pointed out, “When the snobbish Sir Walter Elliot says of the hero of Persuasion, ‘Mr. Wentworth was nobody…quite unconnected, nothing to do with the Strafford family.
-One wonders how the names of many of our nobility become so common,’ it adds to the piquancy of the satire that Jane Austen’s family was in fact ‘connected’ with the real-life Strafford Wentworths.”
+As Donald Greene, former English literature specialist at the University of Southern California, pointed out, “When the snobbish Sir Walter Elliot says of the hero of Persuasion, ‘Mr. Wentworth was nobody…quite unconnected, nothing to do with the Strafford family.
+One wonders how the names of many of our nobility become so common,’ it adds to the piquancy of the satire that Austen’s family was in fact ‘connected’ with the real-life Strafford Wentworths.”

 Austen also used names from the Wentworth genealogy tree while writing Pride and Prejudice.
 Her hero Mr. Darcy, the nephew of an earl, bears the names of two wealthy and powerful branches of the Wentworth family: Fitzwilliam (as in the Earls Fitzwilliam of Wentworth Woodhouse, in Yorkshire) and D’Arcy.

-5. Jane Austen’s life was not limited to a sheltered country existence.
 On the surface, her life seems to have been quiet and secluded; she was born in a small country village and lived there for 25 years.
 Her nephew James Edward Austen-Leigh published A Memoir of Jane Austen in 1869, which reinforced the image that she was a demure, quiet maiden aunt in the best Victorian tradition.
 However, she led a very active life with travel and social contacts of many types.
-Through her family and friends she learned a great deal about the world around her.
+Through her family and friends, she learned a great deal about the world around her.